How to use your computer keyboard to play virtual piano

 Please note that we are using an English QWERTY computer keyboard as a reference.
 However, Recursive Arts Virtual Piano is also compatible with Spanish keyboard layouts where the ";" character is replaced by the "ñ" letter, and the "-" character replaces the "/" symbol.
 If you are using a different keyboard language or layout combination, or if you are experiencing issues with any of these keys, you can always try changing your keyboard's language/layout settings to English in your Windows or OSX system preferences.

-Playing multiple simultaneous keys (Polyphony)
+Playing simultaneous notes (Polyphony)